« Previous Page

 Routine typhoid vaccination is not recommended in the United States, but typhoid vaccine is recommended for:

 Live typhoid vaccine (oral)

-Either vaccine may safely be given at the same time as
+Either vaccine may safely be given at the same time as other vaccines.

 Ask your doctor for more information.

 Like any medicine, a vaccine could cause a serious problem, such as a severe allergic reaction.
 The risk of typhoid vaccine causing serious harm, or death, is extremely small.
 Serious problems from either typhoid vaccine are very rare.

 Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
 These would start a few minutes to a few hours after the vaccination.

 VAERS is only for reporting reactions.
 They do not give medical advice.

 Many Vaccine Information Statements are available in Spanish and other languages.
 See www.immunize.org/vis.

 Hojas de información sobre vacunas están disponibles en español y en otros idiomas.
 Visite www.immunize.org/vis.